Technigo/project-food-pink-a/README.md

 Your page will be built based on a random combination of cuisine, city, and design provided by the Technigo team on site.
 All data should be fetched from the [Zomato API.](https://developers.zomato.com/)

-## Your team's combination: Burgers in Sydney, Australia
+## Your team's combination: Burger restaurants in Sydney, Australia

-Your team has been tasked with using the Zomato API to list Burgers in Sydney, Australia
+Your team has been tasked with using the Zomato API to list Burger restaurants in Sydney, Australia

 ## How to complete this task